eminx/cocoso/README.md

 ### Processes

-A process is a concept and a series of virtual or actual activities by a group of individuals to facilitate a purpose together and keep track of relevant information such as meeting date&time occurrences, documents, members, discussions etc.
+A process is a concept and a series of virtual or actual activities by a group of individuals to facilitate a _purposeful conceptual activity_ together and keep track of relevant information such as meeting date&time occurrences, documents, members, discussions etc.

 Maybe this explanation was too abstract?